DankSlushie/BO2-Origins-Patches/README.md

 Decompiled scripts go in the data/maps/mp folder of your Redacted

-If you have any questions, DM me on discord: Dank Slushie#9682
+If you have any questions, message me on Discord: Dank Slushie#9682